aminrj/aminrj.github.io/_posts/2026-02-20-llm-attack-surface.md

 description: "LLM tool execution security: attack techniques, real incidents, and defenses for AI agents with tool access.
 Covers prompt injection, RAG poisoning, tool misuse, and supply chain attacks — with production examples."
 ---

-# Your AI agent just became an attack surface — and most teams don't know it yet
+# Your AI agent just became an attack surface

-_A practitioner's guide to the real security risks hiding inside your LLM deployments_
+_A practitioner's guide to the real security risks inside your LLM deployments_

 ---